namanarora42/automation-with-tasker/SOS-Location/README.md

 As soon as anybody sends me that text message, Tasker sends a response with my current GPS coordinates, a Google Maps link, the accuracy (in meters) and the battery percentage.

 <img src = "https://user-images.githubusercontent.com/85018020/147416780-a22e5964-e0a3-4f25-89c9-a40eef0e9da2.png" width=40% />

+## Installation

+You can import my profile as an XML file in Tasker.
+Go to the overflow menu, select import, and choose the xml file in this repository (downloaded to your phone).